JonathanJPerry/CometBooks/README.md

 project.

 ## Setup
-To run the project, use the `edu.utdallas.cometbooks.frontend.CometBooksFrontEnd` class to run the project.
+To run the project, use the `edu.utdallas.cometbooks.frontend.CometBooksFrontEnd` class.
 This will create an instance of the backend that will be used by the front-end, communicating only through the `edu.utdallas.cometbooks.backend.Controller` class.